ansys/pysystem-coupling/doc/source/getting_started/index.rst

   syc = pysystemcoupling.launch()
   syc.ping()

 System Coupling is now active and ready to be used as a service.
-For details of using the PySystemCoupling interface, see :ref:`ref_user_guide`.
+For information on using the PySystemCoupling interface, see :ref:`ref_user_guide`.